A Life Disrupted

 What has happened to this magnificent animal?
 Climate change has altered the rhythms of its life.
 For much of the year, sea ice is the hunting ground and home of the polar bear (Ursus maritimus).
 When the ice breaks up, the bears retreat to the edge of the shrinking icepack or to ice-covered land.
 There, they enter into a nonhunting state sometimes called walking hibernation.

 Many whales feed in summer in the high Arctic, then go south to breed.
 The strangely beautiful mammals called narwhals (Monodon monoceros) do the opposite.
 True Arctic specialists, they feed under the pack ice in winter, mostly on Greenland halibut, at a depth of 1,500 meters (about 5,000 feet).
-The consequences of warming, including diminishing sea ice, higher water temperature and changing ocean currents will influence the whales in ways difficult to predict.
+The consequences of warming, including diminishing sea ice, higher water temperature, and changing ocean currents, will influence the whales in ways that are difficult to predict.